Neslted in the heart of the scenic loop within the Red Rock National Convservation area, you’ll find the famous Ice Box Canyon Trail.

 Insider tip: Enter the Park before 8 a.m. between Oct through May to avoid the need for reservations.

-Once entering the park you’ll start driving around a 13-mile one-way loop through the park.
-The Ice Box Canyon trail is located near the end of the loop around mile 10.
+Once entering the fee area you’ll start driving around a 13-mile one-way paved loop through the park.
+The Ice Box Canyon trail is located near the end of the loop around mile marker 10.
 You’ll see the a sign for the parking lot after the speed drops.

 The trail starts off flat and meandering through the valley.
 After crossing a wide wash, the trail continues on towards the towering canyons in the distance.